shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-03-InitializingExtension.md

 Let's describe the structure:

-- `app/`: Files for functionalities in the app
+- `app/`: Folder with files for functionalities in the app
-- `server/`: Files for customizing extension over Shoutem builder
+- `server/`: Folder with files for customizing extension over Shoutem builder
 - `extension.json`: Extension general information

-Specific parts will be described a bit later.
+Specific parts will be described soon.

 In `extension.json` you can see: